An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 More and more SMB owners are recognising the significant advantages of having an Advisory Board.
 Getting the benefits from the knowledge of others, without the expense or formality of a board of directors.

-Meeting monthly the board can provide strategic direction, operational advice and accountability.
+Meeting regularly the board can provide strategic direction, operational advice and, the often missing, owner accountability.

 Roles and responsibilities of advisory board members

-The range of advice and skills of s board of advisors will include:
+The range of advice and skills of s board of advisors can include:

-10. Hold the owner and management accountable for agreed action.
+- Hold the owner accountable for agreed action.

 Reasons for creating an advisory board

 The main reason is to increase the skill and resource base of the company.
-Leading to the increased probability of the business succeeding.
+Leading to the increased probability of business success.

 The owner should appoint members whose qualities complement his own.
 Their skills filling any gaps in his or the other executive management.